 Oscar stepped into his dark tiny hotel room, kicked off his shoes, and flopped onto the bed.
-He was already tired of this trip.
-Too bad!
-The junket had two more weeks before it concluded.
-And one of those weeks would be spent in Europe.
+He was already tired of their junket and they had two more weeks before they were done.
+One of those weeks would be spent in Europe.
 (He wondered if he had time to learn French but immediately dismissed the prospect.
 He’d blown up — if not blown — France; la République was toast.)
 “Fuck!”

-Maybe it was the potential loss of Europe, or maybe it was the stress of knowing that he had become a big fucking deal shouldering massive expectations of a script that wasn’t even finished yet.
+Maybe it was the potential loss of Europe, or maybe it was the stress of knowing that he had become a big fucking deal who singlehandedly shouldered the massive expectations of a script that wasn’t even finished, but Oscar was feeling his success, and in the worst possible way.
 (How did a writer improve on Robert Louis Stevenson?
-What the fuck he was thinking?
+What the hell he was thinking?
 And what was Heidi thinking?!
-She had cranked the P.R. up to eleven on the upcoming project, and now the whole fucking film industry was buzzing about his fresh take on a hundred-year-old classic.)
-“I’m so fucking screwed,” he whined.
+She had cranked the P.R. to eleven on that project, and now the entire industry was buzzing about his ‘fresh take on a hundred-year-old classic.’)
+“I am so screwed,” he whined.
+And he missed Mandy.

 He had to pee.

 Oscar turned for the bathroom, glanced at the dresser, noticed a white rectangular reflection beneath the night’s gray light.
 “Where did this…?”
-He spun a slow, nearly imperceptible turn as he searched for the familiar card’s courier.
+He spun a nearly imperceptible turn as he searched for the familiar card’s courier.
 But no one was there.
-And yet he could feel that they were.
+And yet he was certain that they were.
 Somehow.
 Somewhere.
-He picked up the card, and yet he knew what it would say.
-He began at the top with the postmark and return address — “Austin, Texas” — and forced his eyes down through a thick current of fear.
+He picked up the card although he knew what it would say.
+He began at the top with the postmark and the return address — “Austin, Texas” — and then forced his eyes down through a current thick with fear.
 “Event Horizon sucks!”
-He placed the card back on the dresser and stepped to the door, where he slipped the chain in the slot, turned the knob, and checked the deadbolt.
-“What are you afraid of?” he whispered as he held tightly to the knob, but he couldn’t answer.
-He didn’t know.
-He simply knew that he was now hemmed within that void where gods and insanity were born.
-It was a world in which he should have found the most comfort — the place he had exploited for years that had rewarded him with fame and, soon, fortune.
-But tonight he was no longer its master.
+He placed the card back on the dresser and stepped to the door, where he slipped the chain in the slot, turned the knob, checked the deadbolt.
+“What are you afraid of?” he whispered to himself as he held tightly to the knob.
+He had no answer.
+But he knew that he was standing within that void where gods and insanity were born.
+It was a world in which he should have found the most comfort — the place he had exploited for years that had rewarded him with fame and, soon, fortune — but tonight he was no longer its master.
 He glanced back across the room at the postcard.
 How had it gotten there?

 Oscar stormed into the bathroom and ripped the shower curtain aside.
-Nothing.
-He yanked the door quickly from the wall.
-Nothing.
+Nothing!
+He yanked the bathroom door quickly from the wall.
+Nothing!
 He walked angrily back into the room.
-“Who’s here?!” he screamed.
-Nobody.
+“Who’s here?!” he screamed at nobody.

 Oscar crawled into bed, pulled the covers tight to his chin, stared coldly at the ceiling, began humming the Full House theme at concert level volume.
 He squeezed his eyes shut and sang-screamed, “What ever happened to predictability?!”

-Heidi was signing them in at the front desk of New York’s Algonquin Hotel while Oscar stood glaring at the hotel cat.
-The cat glared back.
+Heidi was signing them in at New York’s Algonquin Hotel.
+Oscar was glaring at the hotel cat.
+The cat was glaring back.
 “What’s the feline equivalent of bastard?”
 Oscar asked.

-She presented the black card to Oscar, “Here.”
-He stared at the card in her hand as he inhaled a deep calming breath that wasn’t calming at all.
+She presented the black card to Oscar.
+He stared at it in her hand and inhaled a deep calming breath (that wasn’t calming at all).
 She jabbed it at him, “Well?”
-He took the card, flipped it over, stared at the Austin return.
-And then he just laughed.
+He took the card, flipped it over, checked the Austin return.
+And then he laughed.
+That was all he could do.
 “What’s so funny?”
 Heidi asked.

 Oscar sat at the window end of a Midtown hotel room across from a reporter from The New Yorker magazine.
 “I read in an interview that you gave to the French magazine Oi that the musical group Yes had been one of your biggest early influences,” she said.
 “That’s an unusual muse for a young writer.
 Can you elaborate?“